Data-Driven Offline Optimization For Architecting Hardware Accelerators: Introduction

 The death of Moore's Law~\citep{esmaeilzadeh2011dark} and its spiraling effect on the semiconductor industry have driven the growth of specialized hardware accelerators.
 These specialized accelerators are tailored to specific applications~\citep{yazdanbakhsh2021apollo,reagen2017case,prac_dse:mascots:2019,shi2020learned}.
 To design specialized accelerators, designers first spend considerable amounts of time developing simulators that closely model the real accelerator performance, and then optimize the accelerator using the simulator.
 While such simulators can automate accelerator design, this requires a large number of simulator queries for each new design, both in terms of simulation time and compute requirements, and this cost increases with the size of the design space~\citep{yazdanbakhsh2021evaluation,shi2020learned,hegdemind}.
 Moreover, most of the accelerators in the design space are typically infeasible~\citep{hegdemind,yazdanbakhsh2021apollo} because of build errors in silicon or compilation/mapping failures.
 When the target applications change or a new application is added, the complete simulation-driven procedure is generally repeated.
 To make such approaches efficient and practically viable, designers typically ``bake-in'' constraints or otherwise narrow the search space, but such constraints can leave out high-performing solutions~\citep{dmazerunner,timeloop,marvel}.

 An alternate approach, proposed in this work, is to devise a \textit{data-driven} optimization method that only utilizes a database of previously tested accelerator designs, annotated with measured performance metrics, to produce new optimized designs \emph{without} additional active queries to an explicit silicon or a cycle-accurate simulator.
-Such a data-driven approach provides three key benefits: \textbf{(1)} it significantly shortens the recurring cost of running large-scale simulation sweeps, \textbf{(2)} it alleviates the need to explicitly bake in domain knowledge or search space pruning, and {\textbf{(3)} it enables data re-use by empowering the designer to optimize accelerators for new unseen applications, by the virtue of effective generalization.} While data-driven approaches have shown promising results in biology~\citep{fu2021offline,brookes19a,trabucco2021conservative}, using offline optimization methods to design accelerators has been challenging primarily due to the abundance of infeasible design points~\citep{yazdanbakhsh2021apollo,hegdemind} (see Figures~\ref{fig:ds_dist_all} and~\ref{fig:tsne_infeasible}).
+Such a data-driven approach provides three key benefits: \textbf{(1)} it significantly shortens the recurring cost of running large-scale simulation sweeps, \textbf{(2)} it alleviates the need to explicitly bake in domain knowledge or search space pruning, and {\textbf{(3)} it enables data re-use by empowering the designer to optimize accelerators for new unseen applications, by the virtue of effective generalization.} While data-driven approaches have shown promising results in biology~\citep{fu2021offline,brookes19a,trabucco2021conservative}, using offline optimization methods to design accelerators has been challenging primarily due to the abundance of infeasible design points~\citep{yazdanbakhsh2021apollo,hegdemind} (See Figure~\ref{fig:ds_dist_all} and Appendix Figure~\ref{fig:tsne_infeasible}).

-The key contribution of this paper is a data-driven approach, \methodname\,, to automatically architect high-performing application-specific accelerators by using only previously collected offline data. \methodname\ learns a robust surrogate model of the task objective function from an existing offline dataset, and finds high-performing application-specific accelerators by optimizing the architectural parameters
+The key contribution of this paper is a data-driven approach, \methodname\,, to automatically architect high-performing application-specific accelerators by using only previously collected offline data. \methodname\ learns a robust surrogate model of the task objective function from an existing offline dataset, and finds high-performing application-specific accelerators by optimizing the architectural parameters against this learned surrogate function, as shown in Figure~\ref{fig:overview}.
+While na\"ively learned